Denver Police Department: 2009

-In January, 2009, Alexander Landau was beaten by three Denver Police Officers and received a $795,000 settlement in 2011, one of the largest settlements in Denver history to resolve a police brutality case.
+In January 2009, Alexander Landau was beaten by three Denver police officers and received a $795,000 settlement in 2011, one of the largest settlements in Denver history to resolve a police brutality case.
 The police officers involved in the case were Officers Kevin Devine, Ricky Nixon, Tiffany Middleton, and Corporal Randy Murr.
-Middleton continues to serve with the department.
-In September 2013, the department fired Officers Ricky Nixon and Kevin Devine for lying during the investigation.
+Officer Middleton continues to serve with the department.
+In September 2013, the department fired Officers Nixon and Devine for lying during the investigation.
 The two were later reinstated by the Denver Civil Service Commission.
-Nixon was fired again in 2015 in an employment rights battle between Nixon and the City of Denver.
+Officer Nixon was fired again in 2015 during an employment rights battle between Nixon and the City of Denver.

-In April, 2009 Corporal Randy Murr and Officer Devin Sparks threw Michael DeHerrea to the ground during an arrest outside of a downtown nightclub.
+In April 2009, Corporal Murr and Officer Sparks threw Michael DeHerrea to the ground during an arrest outside of a downtown nightclub.
 The two were fired for lying during the subsequent investigation but returned to their jobs as a result of a hearing by the Denver Civil Service Commission.
 In September 2012, the panel reversed itself and fired the two men again.
 The city paid $15,000 to settle the matter.
 Murr was the same officer involved in the Landau beating three months before.

-Sergeant Perry Speelman, and Officers Tab Davis and Jesse Campion stopped two men in 2009 and subjected them to a barrage of racial insults after they were illegally forced from their car.
+Sergeant Perry Speelman and Officers Tab Davis and Jesse Campion stopped two men in 2009 and subjected them to a barrage of racial insults after they were illegally forced from their car.
 The judge in the case called the policemen's action "extreme, profane and racially motivated."
 In July 2012, the city council agreed to pay $60,000 to the two men beaten by three police officers.

 2010

-Press report shows that in March 2010, Officer Hector Paez used threats of arrest to force himself on a woman.
+A press report shows that in March 2010, Officer Hector Paez used threats of arrest to force himself on a woman.
 In December 2012, Officer Paez was found guilty of sexual assault, kidnapping and filing a false report.
 In 2013, he was sentenced to eight years in prison.

 In May 2010, the city agreed to settle an excessive force lawsuit paying Eric Winfield $40,000.
 Officers Glenn Martin, Antonio Milow, and Thomas Johnston beat Winfield when he was mistakenly identified as a person who had previously caused trouble at a nightclub.

 In June 2010, Denver police Officer Derrick Saunders was sentenced to 5 days in jail, fined $300, and ordered to perform 100 hours of community service after he had been arrested driving at 143 mph in a 55 mph zone.
 Press reports indicated that Saunders had a blood-alcohol level of .089 percent; the legal limit is .08 percent.
 In 2012, Saunders was returned to the police department by the city's civil service commission.